-In the Statement of Net Position and the Statement of Activities, we separate the District activities as follows:
+In the Statement of Net Position and the Statement of Activities, we present the District's activities as follows:

 Governmental Activities - Most of the District's services are reported in this category.
 This includes the education of kindergarten through grade eight students, and the on-going effort to improve and maintain buildings and sites.
 Property taxes, State income taxes, user fees, interest income, Federal, State, and local grants, as well as general obligation bonds, finance these activities.